huffpostdata/google-docs-console-download/README.md

 Google uses OAuth 2.0 for authentication.
 That means it asks what app is downloading.
-When you pass `(null)`, you're telling Google you're using an app called "google-docs-console-download", administered by its project's maintainers.
+When you pass `(null)`, you're telling Google you're using an app called "google-drive-console-download", administered by its project's maintainers.

 That's usually what you want.
 So usually, add `(null)` after the `require()`